Skip to content

 Important

-Depending on when you first installed SpiraTest, you may already have an entry for Rapise, since versions 3.2 and later of SpiraTest automatically ship with a default entry for Rapise.
+Depending on when you first installed SpiraTest, you may already have an entry for Rapise, as versions 3.2 and later of SpiraTest automatically include a default entry for Rapise.

-If Rapise is missing in the list of automation engines, click the Add button to enter the new test automation engine details page.
-The fields required are as follows:
+If Rapise is missing from the list of automation engines, click the Add button to open the new test automation engine details page.
+The required fields are as follows:

 rapise test automation engine